srv/multirobot_visual_graph_slam/README.md

 === RUN THE CODE ===
 ====================

 First of all, just to test the provided sources with the provided real marine dataset, unzip the provided compressed file which contain the images in a directory called "/data/images/ValldemossaGopro" which will be created in the directory where you put the Multi-robot matlab sources.
-In the directory "data" put the loopclosings.csv file and both odometry matlab  "odoData.mat" and "odoData2.mat" files also provided for this dataset.
+In the directory "data" put the loopclosings.csv file and both odometry matlab  "odoData.mat" and "odoData2.mat" files also provided for this dataset in two zips called "images.zip" and "loopclosings_odometry.zip".

 Within the source directory there is a "main.m" file.
 Execute it to see an example: